MTDOJRP/docs/docs/10-anticheat/1-the-ac.md

   <summary>KCAC - **Understanding Anti-Cheat Messages**</summary>

 #### AntiCheat Violation Codes are divided into two categories:
-- **S (Server)** - These codes are related to the system itself, such as the game server or the Anti-Cheat system.
+- **S (Server)** - These codes indicate that the violation was caught by the server-side Anti-Cheat system.
-- **C (Client)** - These codes are related to the client-side, such as the game client or the Anti-Cheat system.
+- **C (Client)** - These codes indicate that the violation was caught by the client-side Anti-Cheat system.

 <br/>